 Use Baby Shampoo on Makeup Brushes

 Your makeup brushes will benefit from using gentle baby shampoo or Cetaphil especially since these products are gentle enough for a baby.
 The baby shampoo is gentle enough to remove makeup and bacteria from the brush without the soft hairs getting damaged.
-Apply a pea-sized amount of Cetaphil or a rice-size amount of baby shampoo to your palm.
+Apply a pea-sized amount of Cetaphil or a rice-sized amount of baby shampoo to your palm.
 The one by Johnson & Johnson works well for many makeup brushes.
 Against your palm, gently swirl around each brush and pay special attention to the bristle base and the inner core of the brush, as these parts do trap a lot of powder.
 You will notice that the Cetaphil won’t lather too much but the baby shampoo will foam.
 You will notice a lot of color residue coming out of your makeup brush bristles as you swirl it around against your palm.

 Use Dish Soap for Lipstick Brushes

 There is a waxy ingredient contained in lipstick that helps it stick to your lip area.
 The bad news is that the same necessary waxy ingredient also adheres to the bristles of your lipstick brush.
 Grease-cutting dish soap will be needed to help cut grease.
 This dissolves the waxy substance to release it from the brush.
 Into a sink of warm water, mix one teaspoon of dish soap that has a grease-cutting ingredient.
-Place the brushes into water and work the soap gently into the bristles of the brush using your fingers.
-After you clean the brush bristles, completely rinse the dish soap from the brush and let these air-dry.
+Place the brushes into

 Remember not to soak your brushes for longer than fifteen minutes.
-The fine hairs of high quality makeup brushes get damaged by over-soaking in water.
+The fine hairs of high-quality makeup brushes get damaged by over-soaking in water.
 At all times, it pays to be very gentle with your makeup brush collection.
 Gentle cleaning will avoid warping the brush shape and prevent the fibers from getting warped.